kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 Both parts would be inspected before assembly.
 The plate would be supported close to the hole, and the shaft would be aligned perpendicular to the plate.

-An arbor or hydraulic press would apply controlled axial pressure.
-After assembly, the link would be inspected for distortion, including a check of the adjacent RC3 hole.
+An arbor or hydraulic press would apply controlled pressure.
+After assembly, the link would be inspected for errors, including a check of the RC3 hole.\

-The fit table establishes dimensional limits.
-It does not establish the required pressing force or verify machining-process capability.

 ### Final Link Checks

 The maximum finished diameter of the larger hole is 1.0005 in.

-With the selected nominal width and thickness, the minimum net area is 0.187375 in².
+With the selected width and thickness, the minimum net area is 0.187375 in².

-The updated nominal tensile stress is 6404.3 psi, below the allowable 9000 psi.
+The updated tensile stress is 6404.3 psi, below the allowable 9000 psi.

 The updated axial elongation is 0.00044167 in, below the assumed 0.005-inch limit.

-These checks use the preassembly hole size and exclude stresses introduced by the interference fit.
+These checks use the preassembly hole size and exclude stresses that may be caused by the interference fit.

 ![Link checks using maximum hole diameter](link-final-checks.png)